kimoppalfens/kimoppalfens.github.io/_posts/2011-07-21-attack surface reduction.md

 Microsoft is busy re-branding a ton of Windows 10 (Enterprise) features as Attack Surface Reduction.
 Not to be confused with Attack Surface Reduction rules/controls which are a sub-component of the Windows Defender Exploit Guard feature set.
 Part 1of the nice series on [demystifying Attack Surface reduction rules](https://techcommunity.microsoft.com/t5/microsoft-defender-atp/demystifying-attack-surface-reduction-rules-part-1/ba-p/1306420) refers to Attack surface reduction as an umbrella term for all the built-in and cloud-based security features in Windows 10.

+Microsoft had bundled the following items under the Attack Surface reduction umbrella:
+- Attack surface reduction rules: A set of rules that eliminates very popular elements of attack.
+Raning from privilege escalation over fishing through lateral movement.
+- Application guard: Prevent phising attacks through webbrowsers and Microsoft Office.
+- Windows Defender Application Control: A serious shift in security where applications are no longer allowed to run by default.
+But only apps on an approve list are tolerated.
+- System guard: A system to protect the integrity of the boot process.
+- Device Control: Control the USB devices allowed on a system.
+- Windows Defender Exploit guard
+- Network protection: Expand Microsoft Defender Smartscreen to all HTTP(s) traffic as opposed to just protecting browsers.
+- Controlled Folder access: A mechanism to prevent folders from cryptolockers
+- Web content filtering (ATP): A proxy without the proxy.
+Protect devices from accesssing undesirable webcontent.
+- Windows Defender Antivirus with cloud delivered protection
+- Windows Defender Firewall with advanced security

+As you can see, the list is quite impressive.

 ### Personal opinion ###

+ There's a ton of things we're already doing that can be considered attack surface reduction.

+- Software updates: The item that probably makes every Top 3 security best practice, patch, patch, patch.
+Patches however typically eliminate the software from doing things they probably shouldn't have been able to do from the inception of the software.
+- Principle of least privilege: The famous principle where you only grant the necessary permissions is often about making sure that a system can't be attacked by compromising an account with too much permissions.
+- Removing local admin permissions: Several reports yearly point out that security vulnerabilities are less impactful if users are no local admins.

+There are quite a number of things that can be done to increase security as can be seen from that list above.

 What did I mean when I said attack surface reduction should be top of mind, and double so for folks that manage an organisation's systems management platform.
-I guess this part will be split up into 2 different main sections.
+I guess this part will be split up into 2 different sections in this series.

-One is the lack of progress that we've seen made in the industry of the Windows 10 features that allow attack surface reduction in general.
-There's a ton of things we're already doing that can be considered attack surface reduction.

-- Software updates: The item that problem makes every Top 3 security best practice, patch, patch, patch.
+1. The items related to reducing the attack surface of your systems management platform.
+Given my experience over the years, items related to the Microsoft systems management platform Microsoft Endpoint Manager
+2. Items where the systems management platform can assist in implementing Windows 10 security features that reduce attack surface.

+In both these areas we are seeing evolutions and lack of movement that are either unfortunate or counterproductive.
+The next couple of posts will talk to points we think can be improved in both these sections.